hrektts/docker-nginx-proxy/README.md

 Configuration Parameters
 ------------------------

-Below is the complete list of available options that can be used.
+Below is the complete list of available options.

 ### For the proxy container